 Question#1: In CAPIF, SA6 considers the two status of service APIs provided by AEF, including active and inactive.
 Is there any other possible status of service APIs?

 Answer to Question #1: The AEF is played by a Network Function (NF) instance.
-This NF can be either a 5GC NF or a SA6 defined function.
+This NF can be either a 5GC NF interacting with Application Function (AF) or a SA6 defined function in the application layer.

-Scenario A: NF is a 5GC NF.
-In 3GPP management system, a 5GC NF instance is represented with XXXFunction IOC (see clause 5.3 in TS 28.541), whereas an 5GC NF service instance is represented with ManagedNFService IOC (see clause 5.3.26 in TS 28.541).
-XXXFunction IOC (see clause 5.3 in TS 28.541) inherits from ManagedFunction IOC (see clause 4.3.4 in TS 28.622).
-ManagedNFService IOC is name-contained by ManagedFunction IOC.
+Scenario A: NF is a 5GC NF interacting with AF.
+This corresponds to the Network Exposure Function (NEF).
+In 3GPP management system, a NEF instance is represented with NEFFunction IOC (see clause 5.3.65 in TS 28.541).
+NEFFunction IOC inherits from ManagedFunction IOC (see clause 4.3.4 in TS 28.622).
+A NEF instance contains one or more NEF service instances.

 Scenario B: NF is a 3GPP SA6 defined function.
-SA6 defined functions that can be managed with 3GPP management systems are limited to these two edge computing functions: ECS and EES.
-In 3GPP management system, an ECS/EES instance is represented with XXXFunction IOC (see clauses 6.3.5 and 6.3.13 in TS 28.538), whereas an ECS/EES service instance is represented with ManagedEdgeNFService IOC (see TS 28.538).
-XXXFunction IOC (see clauses 6.3.5 and 6.3.13 in TS 28.538) inherits from ManagedFunction IOC (see clause 4.3.4 in TS 28.622).
-ManagedEdgeNFService IOC is name-contained by ManagedFunction IOC.
+The SA6 defined functions that can be managed with 3GPP management system are limited to these two edge computing functions: ECS and EES.
+In 3GPP management system, an ECS instance is represented with ECSFunction IOC (see clauses 6.3.5 in TS 28.538), whereas an EES instance is represented with EESFunction IOC (see clause 6.3.13 in TS 28.538).
+Both IOCs inherit from ManagedFunction IOC.

 A NF instance contains one or more NF service instances, each offering a service API.
+A NEF service instance is represented with ManagedNFService IOC (see clause 5.3.236 in TS 28.541), whereas ECS/EES service instance is represented with ManagedEdgeNFService IOC (see attached CR in the LS reply).
+Both IOCs are name-contained by ManagedFunction IOC.

-This means that when a NF instance becomes AEF, information on provided service APIs can be represented using ManagedNFService IOC (when scenario A) or ManagedEdgeNFService IOC (when scenario B).
-Both attributes have different attributes related to state, including:
+ManagedNFService IOC (represent service API when scenario A) and ManagedEdgeNFService IOC (represents service API when scenario B have different attributes related to state, including:

 administrativeState.
-It describes the permission to use or prohibition against using the 5GC NF (or ECS/EES) service instance.
+It describes the permission to use or prohibition against using the NEF/ECS/EES service instance.
 This attribute can be set (by the MnS consumer) with one of the following values: LOCKED, UNLOCKED, SHUTTING DOWN.

 operationalState.
-It describes if the 5GC NF (or ECS/EES) service instance is operable or inoperable.
+It describes if the NEF/ECS/EES service instance is operable or inoperable.
 This attribute can be set (by the MnS producer) with one of the following values: ENABLED, DISABLED”

 usageState.
-It describes whether the 5GC NF (or ECS/EES) service instance is actively in use at a specific instant, and if so, whether or not it has spare capacity for additional users at that instance.
+It describes whether the NEF/ECS/EES service instance is actively in use at a specific instant, and if so, whether or not it has spare capacity for additional users at that instance.
 This attribute can be set (by the MnS producer) with one of the following values: IDLE, ACTIVE, BUSY

 SA5 understanding is that the ACTIVE/INACTIVE status defined by SA6 for service API corresponds to ENABLED/DISABLED status defined in operationalState.